keatec/cssState/README.md

 ## Description
 Libary to Manage States (like "LogedIn", "Public") of SinglePage HTML Sites using automated generated CSS classes.

+You should use this cause
+* You can Hide or Show Menu Elements based on defined states
+* The result ist human readable as text
+* Show or hide Informations, Animations ect. based on global switches (expert mode / junior mode)

 ## Installation